ufopcsilab/projects/projects_ms.md

 >
 > Results: In previous works, we investigated the impact of considering more than one ECG lead on arrhythmia classification [article 1], and we even proposed a new representation of a heartbeat with three dimensions, which we called the temporal vectorcardiogram (TVCG) [article 2].
 We explored complex network techniques to extract features and performed table classification.
 In current work, we are exploring feature extraction directly from raw data through graph neural networks [article 3, article 4].
 Currently, we are exploring the techniques on two databases, the MITDB and the database explored in [article 5].
 The most current code, maintained by the Master's student Rafael Oliveira, can be found at [link].
 For a good understanding of the problem, we recommend reading our survey at [link].
 >
-> Future work: Current results show that the approach via Graph Convolutional Network (GCN) is promising [article 3, article 4], however, there is still much to be done to make it feasible for clinical use, especially in terms of computational cost.
+> Work to be done: Current results show that the approach via Graph Convolutional Network (GCN) is promising [article 3, article 4], however, there is still much to be done to make it feasible for clinical use, especially in terms of computational cost.
 Currently, we need (1) to find/develop more efficient implementations of the visibility graph technique (used to transform a heartbeat into a graph) and (2) to employ the visibility graph on two ECG derivatives at the same time (visibility graph in 2 dimensions).
 Another research path is (3) to study other ways of mapping a heartbeat (which is a one-dimensional signal) into a graph.

 ## Data Science